'Triangle of Sadness' wins Cannes Film Festival's Palme d'Or | Entertainment

 "Triangle of Sadness" , a film by Swedish director Ruben Ostlund, won the Palme d'Or for Best Picture at the Cannes Film Festival on Saturday, the festival announced.

+"When we started to make this film I think we had one goal - to really, really try to make an exciting film for the audience and bring thought-provoking content," Ostlund said.
+"We wanted to entertain them, we wanted them to ask themselves questions, we wanted them to after the screening go out and have something to talk about," he added.

+Exploring notions of beauty and privilege, the film sends two models on a luxury cruise -- only to leave them stranded on a deserted island with a handful of the staff and billionaire guests.
+The toilet attendant proves to have the best survival skills and social structures are upended.
+"The thing about Östlund is that he makes you laugh, but he also makes you think," said Variety in its review of the film.
+"No matter what sphere he tackles, we’re bound to see the world differently."

-The film festival kicked into full swing for its 75th anniversary edition, returning to its traditional calendar following two years of pandemic disruptions.
+The festival awarded two films the Jury prize: "Close", a film by Belgian director Lukas Dhont and "Stars at Noon," by French director Claire Denis.
+For its 75th anniversary edition, the festival returned to its traditional calendar following two years of pandemic disruptions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)